Plants To Keep Your Garden Colourful Through Winter

-Winter can be a tough time for the garden, cold weather and frozen soil makes it tough for plants to grow.
+Winter can be a hard time for the garden, cold weather and frozen soil makes it tough for plants to grow.
 Many trees shed their leaves in order to be more efficient over the winter and plants can die or deflower.
 This can leave your garden looking a bit dull due to the lack of colour.
 The best way around this is to plant flowers and trees which stay in flower and green over winter.

 Winter Blooming Flowers